Information for Staff, Students and Parents/Carers

 The rate of Covid-19 transmission has signficantly reduced from when schools had to close.
 We worked hard to support our students when they were at home but being in school is the best place for children.
 We have applied the control measures outlined in the DfE guidance published at the end of the summer term and a rigourous risk assessment is available in the 'Safeguarding' section on our school website.

-Some of the measures include: year groups arranged in ‘bubbles’ with their own areas, separate entry/exit points, staggered break and lunch times, additional hand washing stations across the site; enhanced cleaning, extensive signage, windows and doors kept open in classrooms to maintain a circulation of fresh air and students maintaining a social distance from adults in the classroom.
+Some of the measures include: separate entry/exit points, staggered break and lunch times, additional hand washing stations across the site; enhanced cleaning, extensive signage, windows and doors kept open in classrooms to maintain a circulation of fresh air and students maintaining a social distance from adults in the classroom.

-The most important measure is that any student displaying Covid-19 symptoms themselves, or in a household where someone is displaying symptoms, (a high temperature, a new continuous cough or a loss or change of smell or taste) should not attend school.
+The most important measure is regular lateral flow testing (twice weekly) and that any student displaying Covid-19 symptoms (a high temperature, a new continuous cough or a loss or change of smell or taste) should not attend school.
 If the symptoms develop at school, then parents/carers will be required to collect their son immediately and they must follow the guidance of Public Health England.
 They should book a test for Covid-19 and inform the school of the outcome.

 All students and staff members will be expected to wash their hands when they arrive at school.
 There will be hand sanitisers available at all entrances to the site.

 There will be a strict cleaning regime each day to ensure that all door handles, communal areas, and toilets are continually and repeatedly cleaned throughout the day.